Lance BrooksWest Chester University M.S. Exercise Science

 Southern Methodist University- BA Psychology and BS Applied Physiology and Health Management

 Current research fellowship: I work under advisement of Scott L. Davis, PhD in the Integrative Physiology Laboratory.
-I am funded by a Fairess Simmons Graduate Fellowship, a University PhD Fellowship and a graduate teaching assistantship in the Department of Applied Physiology.
+I am funded by a Fairess Simmons Graduate Fellowship, a University PhD Fellowship and a graduate teaching assistantship in the Department of Applied Physiology and Wellness.

 Professional experience: Prior to entering this program, I completed a Master's of Science in Biology at University of Colorado- Colorado Springs where I worked as a graduate teaching and research assistant.
 My thesis research investigated the effects of skin temperature on the ability to tolerate blood loss in individuals who had previously been exercising in hot environments.